Please stick to public rights of way or paths where it is known the owner allows access

 Road Walking

-Some road walking is OK, and is often necessary at the beginning/end of a walk.
-Try to avoid dangerous or unpleasant roads eg narrow, twisty heavily used lanes or main roads without pavements.
+e.g. narrow, twisty heavily used lanes or main roads without pavements.
 Remember to walk towards oncoming traffic except on bends where visibility is essential.

 Prewalking